A tribute to Robin van Persie’s knack of scoring amazing volleys

 Consider the following: does Javier Mascherano have exceptional tackling and marking technique?
 The answer is clearly yes, but would Mascherano ever be described as a footballer with sublime ‘technique’?
-Perhaps among his team-mates at Hebei China Fortune, but rarely in general.
+Perhaps among his former team-mates at Hebei China Fortune, but rarely in general.

 No, ‘technique’ — a broad and ambiguous term at face value — means, for whatever reason, good ball control, good dribbling skills, perhaps the ability to strike a dead ball with swerve.
 It is a term uniquely reserved for attacking traits.